The Reverse Mortgage Process

 Step 1: Reverse Mortgage Counseling

 The reverse mortgage process starts even before an application is submitted.
-Reverse mortgage lenders cannot begin processing an application for a reverse mortgage until the homeowner has completed the required federal Housing and Urban Development (HUD) counseling and submitted a completed counseling certificate.
+Reverse mortgage lenders cannot begin processing an application for a reverse mortgage until the homeowner has completed the required federal Housing and Urban Development (HUD) counseling and submitted a completed reverse mortgage counseling certificate.
 Counseling required in the reverse mortgage process is available face-to-face or by phone, and with national, regional, or local agencies.

 Step 2: Application